rushainegoulbourne/rushainegoulbourne/README.md

  <img align="right" src="https://rushainegoulbourne.github.io/Headshot.jpg"  width="450" height="640">

-<p>I am an Economics Ph.D. candidate in the department of Economics Finance and Legal Studies at the University of Alabama.
+<p>I a Postdoc at the Brookings Institution in Washington DC where I work on Housing policy issues relating to housing supply, zoning restrictions, and the implication of climate change on housing.
+I completed my Economics Ph.D. at the University of Alabama.
- My areas of interest are Regional Economics, Urban Economics, and Applied Microeconomics.</p>
+My areas of interest are Regional Economics, Urban Economics, Labor Economics, Applied Microeconomics, Housing Policy, and Climate Policy.</p>

 <p><a href="mailto:rdgoulbourne@crimson.ua.edu">Email me</a></p>